 This document is intended as a general guide to current VAT issues and is not intended to be a comprehensive statement of the law.
 No liability is accepted for the opinions it contains or for any errors or omissions.
 CVC cannot accept responsibility for loss incurred by any person, company or entity as a result of acting, or failing to act, on any material in this newsletter.
 Specialist VAT advice should always be sought in relation to your particular circumstance.

-Tel: +44 (0)1206 321029 Fax: +44 (0)20 7830 9670 Email: info@ukvatadvice.com Website: www.ukvatadvice.com
+Email: info@constablevat.com Website: www.constablevat.com

 London: Blackwell House, Guildhall Yard, London EC2V 5AE

 Dedham: 12 Dedham Vale Business Centre, Manningtree Road, Colchester, Essex CO7 6BL